pierrejay/EZModbus/README.md

 ## Documentation

-See the `/docs` directory for detailed library documentation.
+Complete documentation available on [Read the Docs](https://ezmodbus.readthedocs.io/) & in the `/docs` directory.

 ## License